michailtam/robotics-3d-motion-planning/README.md

 ![Quad Image](./misc/enroute.png)

 ## Description
-In this project a Drone flies a path in the 3D San Francisco urban, which gets calculated using the A* path planning algorithm.
-The way points the Drone flies gets reflected by nodes which are getting calculated by the algorithm.
-To reduce the computation and the nodes, the path gets pruned applying collinear check and the Bresenham algorithm.
-The first one checks if there are three successive nodes that lie on the same line and the second one calculates computational friendly (does not multiplication and divisions) a ray from point 1 to point 2.
-This ensures that unnecessary nodes get discarted and paths that traverse obstacles are not taken into account.
+In this project a Drone flies a path in the [FCND-Simulator](https://github.com/udacity/FCND-Simulator-Releases/releases) which was created by Udacity for the [Flying Car and Autonomous Flight Engineer](https://www.udacity.com/course/flying-car-nanodegree--nd787) Nano degree program.
+The simulator shows a 3D environment of the San Francisco urban and can be used to execute different operations like 3D motion planning.
+The path gets calculated using the [A* path planning algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
+The way points the Drone flies gets reflected by nodes which are getting calculated by this algorithm.
+To reduce the computation and the nodes, the path gets pruned applying [collinear](https://en.wikipedia.org/wiki/Collinearity) check and the [Bresenham line](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) algorithm.
+The first one calculates using Linear Algebra if there are three successive nodes that lie on the same line (i.e. if the determinant is 0) and the second one calculates computational friendly (does not multiplication and divisions) a ray from one point to another.
+Both algorithms ensure that unnecessary nodes get discarted and paths that traverse obstacles are not taken into account.

 ## Rubric points